Health Systems & Management

 The UCLA Health Systems and Management Pathway is a two-year longitudinal experience designed to improve training opportunities for residents interested in careers in healthcare management, health policy, and delivery innovation.
 The pathway will provide a select group of UCLA Internal Medicine residents with monthly lecture series taught by academic and industry experts, LEAN methodology QI training, structured mentorship opportunities with hospital leaders, field immersion experiences, and protected time for hands-on fieldwork.
 Residents will lead interdisciplinary teams to engage in longitudinal projects addressing innovative care delivery models.
 Through a multimodal approach, the pathway strives to prepare residents for successful careers in healthcare management.

 The HSM pathway emerged from collaborations between residents and faculty and was piloted in 2015, with an official launch in June of 2016.
 The pathway’s objectives include providing resident physicians with interests in healthcare management and multifaceted training to develop fluency in healthcare management sciences, strengthen leadership skills, and have an opportunity to apply data-drive methodologies to drive innovation in our health care delivery system.

-Field experiences: residents will partake in field experiences to gain exposure to various healthcare settings.
-These field experiences will include visits to the Capitol Hill, insurance companies, healthcare startups, and other healthcare systems.
+- Field experiences: Residents will partake in field experiences to gain exposure to various healthcare settings.
+These field experiences will include visits to Capitol Hill, insurance companies, healthcare startups, and other healthcare systems.

 Course Directors: Sun Mi Yoo, MD, MPH and Ben Waterman, MD, MBA